TransformerLensOrg/TransformerLens/README.md

 ### Demos

 If adding a feature, please add it to the demo notebook in the `demos` folder, and check that it works in the demo format.
 This can be tested by replacing `pip install git+https://github.com/neelnanda-io/TransformerLens.git` with `pip install git+https://github.com/<YOUR_USERNAME_HERE>/TransformerLens.git` in the demo notebook, and running it in a fresh environment.

-## Support & Community

-If you have issues, questions, feature requests or bug reports, please search the issues to check if it's already been answered, and if not please raise an issue!

-You're also welcome to join the open source mech interp community on [Slack](https://join.slack.com/t/opensourcemechanistic/shared_invite/zt-1qosyh8g3-9bF3gamhLNJiqCL_QqLFrA)!
-Please use issues for concrete discussions about the package, and Slack for higher bandwidth discussions about eg supporting important new use cases, or if you want to make substantial contributions to the library and want a maintainer's opinion.
-We'd also love for you to come and share your projects on the Slack!

-We're particularly excited to support grad students and professional researchers using TransformerLens for their work, please have a low bar for reaching out if there's ways we could better support your use case!

 ## Citation